pimbrouwers/Falco/README.md

 ## Why?

-> This project was *heavily* inspired by [Giraffe][4].
+> This project was inspired by [Giraffe][4].
 Those looking for a more mature & comprehensive web framework should definitely go check it out.

 The goal of this project was to design the thinnest possible API on top of the native ASP.NET Core library.
 Aimed at supporting:
 - A low barrier to entry for those new to functional programming.